-Mahatma Gandhi Kashi Vidyapith (MGKVP) is allegedly using bureaucratic evasion and “digital loops” to hide the rapid, potentially corrupt proliferation of private college affiliations.
+Mahatma Gandhi Kashi Vidyapith (MGKVP) is allegedly using bureaucratic evasion and “digital loops” to conceal the proliferation of private college affiliations, indicating a potentially corrupt system.

-By providing incomplete data and directing RTI applicants to generic websites rather than specific records for the years 2017–2025, the university is accused of:
+The university provides incomplete data and directs Right to Information (RTI) applicants to generic websites rather than specific records for the years 2017–2025.
+As a result, it stands accused of:

 - Evading Accountability: Shielding the specific details of “mushrooming” private institutions that may not meet academic standards.